-Although I’m still not using this space to push the stream of (ever more excellent) materials about race and whiteness (I’m doing that on social media, much more frequently since a white friend from my grade school days asked me for resources), I decided to write about and share the moment I consider the beginning of my real grappling with race, whiteness, and racism.
+In honor of the beautiful current current of (ever more excellent) materials surfacing about race and whiteness I decided to write about and share the moment I consider the beginning of my real grappling with race, whiteness, and racism.

 In 2004 I was working for Changemakers, a progressive philanthropy organization in San Francisco (one of the many orgs seeded or nurtured by one Tracy Gary, for those who follow social justice philanthropy and donor education).
 The organization made small grants to other funders (mostly women’s funds, queer funds, and people of color funds– with both the leadership/staff of the fund as well as the recipients of the fund being that specific population) as a way of modelling what we were also teaching donors (people who gave money away, not all of them high-net-worth individuals) about the root causes of problems–how to give “upstream” rather than “bandaid” charity– and about the race, class, and power dynamics inherent in giving/in the non-profit sector.